Butterscotch Poke Cake

 🛒Ingredients

 You’ll only need a handful o simple ingredients to make this recipe.
 You’ll find everything you need easily at your local grocery store.
-The main ingredients are below, but you’ll find the complete list of ingredients along with amounts in the recipe card at the end of the post.
+The main ingredients are listed below; the complete list, including amounts, appears in the recipe card at the end of the post.

 • Butter yellow cake mix